dddrrreee/cs140e-24win/notes/makefiles/README.md

     work correctly (since it builds from scratch) as will a `make` after `make clean`, but later ones can use stale .o's after modifications.

-    Solution: be careful.
+    Solution: be careful (sorry; `make` sucks for this).
+You can somewhat guard against this with how you write rules (below).
     Also when writing makefiles add the warning for unused variables to `make`'s flags:

         MAKEFLAGS += --warn-undefined-variables

-  - Give the wrong path to where you have the automatically generated `.d` dependency files when you `include` them in the `Makefile`: `make` will silently proceed, and you have no dependencies.
-Again: will work the first time or after make clean but will allow stale results later.
+  - Give the wrong path when using `include` for automatically generated `.d` dependency files.  `make` will silently proceed, and you have no dependencies.
+Again: will work the first time or after `make clean` but will allow stale results later.

     Solution: add each `.d` as an explicit dependency for each `.o` rule.
     If the `.d` doesn't exist, will get an error.

-  - Makes automatic rules do the wrong thing (e.g., and avoid the `.d` safeguard above).
+  - `make` automatic rules do the wrong thing (e.g., avoid the `.d` safeguard above).

     Solution: disable built-in rules either individually or